Čačak: 16th century–present

 Evliya Çelebi, an Ottoman explorer of the 16th and 17th centuries, described Čačak as the main place in the local kadiluk.
 In 1717, Čačak became a part of the Habsburg Empire after the Austrians defeated Ottomans, signing the Treaty of Passarowitz.
-Austrian rule was short-lived, and 21 years later Čačak would again became a part of the Ottoman Empire.
+Austrian rule was short-lived, and 21 years later Čačak would again become a part of the Ottoman Empire.
 Most of Čačak's Serb residents at the time of reconquest had deserted the town, migrating north safety in the Habsburg Empire.
 In their stead were settlers from Montenegro, Bosnia and Hercegovina and Vlachs from the countryside nearby.

 Čačak has two years on its coat of arms.
 The first is 1408, in which Ragusan archives first name the town.
 The second is 1815, the year the Second Serbian Uprising began and the year the Battle of Ljubić was fought in the hills near Čačak.
 This battle is famous for one of the greatest Serbian rebel victories.
 Then a small group, the rebels defeated a much stronger Ottoman army numbering 5,000–12,000 men.
 Soon after, the Principality of Serbia, one of the first nations liberated from Ottoman rule, secured its independence.

 In 1837, one of the first Serbian grammar schools was completed.
 In the 1837–1941 period Čačak gradually modernized, with its town center modeled in a Vienna Secession style popular at the time and standing to this day.
 During World War II, Čačak was part of the short-lived Republic of Užice, which, while the first liberated territory in Europe, was cut off by German forces shortly after it was founded.
 On 4 December 1944 Čačak was finally liberated by the Yugoslav Partisans.
 It has since evolved into a large town and a regional center, later being given the official status of a city within today's Republic of Serbia.